Miles Malleson: Biography

+Failing eyesight led to his being unable to work in his last years, though he did write the subtitles for a filmed version of a Comédie Française production of Le Bourgeois gentilhomme, which was shown at the Academy Cinema in London in 1962 and in 1964 recorded 'Indian Summer of an Uncle' and 'Jeeves Takes Charge' with Roger Livesey, Terry-Thomas, Rita Webb, Avril Angers, and Judith Furse for the Caedmon Audio record label.

+He died in March 1969, following surgery to remove cataracts and was cremated in a private ceremony.
+A memorial service was held at St Martin-in-the-Fields during which Dame Sybil Thorndike and Sir Laurence Olivier gave readings.

+Family

 Malleson married three times and had many relationships.
 In 1915, he married writer and aspiring actress Lady Constance Malleson, who was also interested in social reform.
 Theirs was an open marriage and they divorced amicably in 1923 so that he could marry Joan Billson; they divorced in 1940.
 His third wife was Tatiana Lieven, whom he married in 1946 and from whom he had been separated for several years at the time of his death.